 Blog Scriptum Multiplicities

-In these extraordinary times since February 2020, the idea of coworking and cocreation are key topics as societies seek new formula for making a good living.
 We believe that reaching out to local initiatives, regional policy makers and international academics engaged in city innovation measures is important at this time.
-We are aiming at becoming more sensitive how to collaboratively create the next urban.
+We are aiming at becoming more sensitive to how to collaboratively create the next urban.
 We foresee three stages of dealing with this crisis:

 Phase one will be the co-development of urgent medical and practical equipment to help save lives.
 We also address relevant social, digital and urban infrastructures that help in these times.
-Phase two will be the development of secondary equipment, material infrastructures and small-scale interventions to cope with physical distance over longer periods.
-Phase three will be the co-development of tools, infrastructures and services to restart the urban economy and develop a resilient collaborative ecosystem after the global shock of the pandemic.
+Phase two will be the development of secondary equipment, material infrastructures, shelters and small-scale interventions to cope with unexpected threads over longer periods.
+Phase three will be the co-development of tools, infrastructures and services to restart the urban economy and develop a resilient collaborative ecosystem after the global shock of the pandemic and in the midst of war on fossil resources.

 The following key themes connect those engaged with Co-Governance, Co-Creation, and understanding the role of collaborative niches for urban development.
 Blog editors are Dr. Steve Harding (Birmingham), Susy Silva (Lisbon) and Dr. Bastian Lange (Berlin/Leipzig).